-The remote display and operating module DKX001 is available as an optional extra $\rightarrow \cong 177$ .
+The remote display and operating module DKX001 is available as an optional extra $\rightarrow \cong 178$ .

-- The remote display and operating module DKX001 is only available for the following housing version: order code for "Housing": option A "Aluminum, coated" - The measuring device is always supplied with a dummy cover when the remote display and operating module DKX001 is ordered directly with the measuring device.
+- The remote display and operating module DKX001 is only available for the following housing versions, order code for "Housing": - Option A "Aluminum, coated" - Option L "Cast, stainless" - The measuring device is always supplied with a dummy cover when the remote display and operating module DKX001 is ordered directly with the measuring device.
 Display or operation at the transmitter is not possible in this case. - If ordered subsequently, the remote display and operating module DKX001 may not be connected at the same time as the existing measuring device display module.
 Only one display or operation unit may be connected to the transmitter at any one time.

-■ 33 Operation via remote display and operating module DKX001
+33 Operation via remote display and operating module DKX001